FuelLabs/fuel-indexer/docs/README.md

 ## Modules

-Within the context of the Fuel indexer, WebAssembly (WASM) modules are binaries that are compiled to a `wasm32-unknown-unknown` target, that can be deployed to a running indexer service.
+Within the context of the Fuel indexer, WebAssembly (WASM) modules are binaries that are compiled to a `wasm32-unknown-unknown` target, which can then be deployed to a running indexer service.

 ### Notes on WASM modules